temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 During this exercise, you will

-* Run a Workflow Execution and retrieve the Event History.
 * Define Worker Build ID Version Sets and enable Versioning on your Worker.
 * Make a change to your Workflow, and redeploy an updated Worker.
 * Ensure that your Workflows have switched to using the new code path.